 Bikes suitable for touring will have a relaxed geometry: a shorter top tube and taller stack to put the rider in a more relaxed position.
 The wheelbase will be longer, to create a feeling of stability.
-You'll also notice that the chainstays are longer - this means panniers can be mounted without a chance of heel-knock and it allows for better distribution when panniers are full.
+You'll also notice that the chainstays are longer - this means panniers can be mounted without a chance of clipping your heels and it allows for better distribution when panniers are full.

 Touring bike wheels

 Elsewhere in the cycling world, we talk about low weight and aerodynamics when it comes to bicycle wheels.
 And sure, if you're aiming to break a world record on your cycle tour then those are probably still very important areas to consider.

 However, if you mainly want to get to somewhere rather far away, and you'd like to arrive there with a wheel that's still true and contains the same number of spokes you left with, then a strong wheel is what you desire.
 Look for a higher spoke count that you might opt for on a speedy road bike.

 It's incredible how much difference a set of tires can make to a bike.
 The frame can be designed with comfort top of the agenda, but put on some narrow rubber shoes and pump them up to the wrong tire pressure and you'll be bumping about all over the road.